joj-macho/joj-macho.github.io/tutorials/python/python-functions.md

 if __name__ == '__main__':
     main()

+# Output:
+# Welcome to the Python Program!
+# Enter your name: Joj
+# Hello, Joj!
+# The result of the calculation is: 12
+# Program execution complete.
 {% endhighlight %}

-In this example, the `main()` function serves as the entry point for the program.
+In this example, the `main()` function handles the logic of the program.
 It orchestrates various tasks by calling other functions.
 The structure not only enhances readability but also allows for clear modularization of different aspects of the program.

 #### Benefits of Using `main()`